oscbyspro/DiffableTextViews/Notes/PatternTextStyle.md

 ## Placeholder

-A placeholder is a character used to reserves positions in a pattern.
+A placeholder reserves a place for another character in a pattern.

 - To replace a placeholder, the replacement character must satisfy its predicate.
 - There may be multiple placeholders and each may use independent validation rules.